SahilMepani/skeleton/README.md

 ## Blocks Branch
 Contains additional files and code.
+It can be used to copy paste files or code to your theme should you need it.
 Checkout its readme file